Nortech-ai/multi-aws-credentials/README.md

 ## How it works

-It creates a file in ~/.aws/$NAME.creds for each profile Upon changing to a profile, it replace ~/.aws/credentials with the specific profile file
+It creates a file in ~/.aws/$NAME.creds for each profile Upon changing to a profile, it replaces ~/.aws/credentials with the specific profile file.
+As a preferrable mode of operation, you should instead load the credentials into your current shell with the `env` command like `eval $(multi-aws-credentials env my-profile)`

 ## Why not cli profiles?